When it comes to apps that pay you to drive, one of the most popular categories is food delivery apps.

 Once you’re approved to drive for Uber Eats, all you have to do is head to your Driving Preferences in your Settings, and hit Deliveries to start receiving requests.

 The Uber app will then highlight available delivery requests in your area.

 You can tap on deliveries to learn more info, like what restaurant or fast food chain the order is coming from, what’s included in the order, and the distance you have to deliver after.

-At the start, you might not have the greatest idea about what restaurants are slow in your area, what deliveries are worth it, or how to work optimally.
+However, at the start, you might not have the greatest idea about what restaurants are slow in your area, what deliveries are worth it, or how to work optimally.